motorcycle destinations

 End: Sundance, Wyoming

 A roundabout way to reach the Devil Tower, you will follow a route that crosses back and forth between Wyoming and South Dakota.
-From Custer, SD to Newcastle, WY, the roads will be going over rolling hills dotted with pine trees and rocky outcropping.
+From Custer, SD to Newcastle, WY, the roads will be going over rolling hills dotted with pine trees and rocky outcroppings.

 When you get close to Spearfish, SD, you will go around the long sweeping curve that is the Spearfish Canyon Road with high bluffs covered in pine trees.